React21S/MySQL_database_for_storage/README.md

 ## Removing moped from databases

-- From the front page, when the user clicks on `remove moped`  another page appears, then the user can search with moped with mopedId that needs to be removed or deleted in the database.
+- From the front page, when the user clicks on <span style="color:blue">remove moped </span> another page appears, then the user can search with moped with mopedId that needs to be removed or deleted in the database.

 ![remove-screenshot](/img/Remove.png)

-- The result from removing mopedId 8, and status display `Resource with mopedId 8 was removed`, and if it does not, the error status `does not removed` display, and by clicking on the menu button, it navigates back to the front page.
+- The result from removing mopedId 8, and status display <span style="color:green">Resource with mopedId 8 was removed </span>, and if it does not, the error status `does not removed` display, and by clicking on the menu button, it navigates back to the front page.

 ![RemoveResult-screenshot](/img/RemoveResult.png)

 ---